RTEMS/rtems-docs/eng/req/items.rst

     application configuration option type.

 description
     The attribute value shall be an :ref:`SpecTypeInterfaceDescription`.
-The :ref:`SpecTypeApplicationConfigurationValueOptionItemType` items have an
-    attribute for constraints.

 name
     The attribute value shall be an